PwintYeeMon/PwintYeeMon/README.md

 -->

 * 🎓 I hold a bachelor's degree from University of Greenwich in Computing, specialising in Information Systems.
-* ✨ I gained exposure to the UX world when I took a module in Human Computer Interaction Design and developed an interest in this field even since.
+* ✨ I gained exposure to the UX world when I took a module in Human Computer Interaction Design and developed an interest in this field ever since.
 * 💻 And now, I'm working as a UX Designer!
 * 📫 Reach me on pwintyeemon@gmail.com